Create a DLP policy from a template

 In addition to the rules within a specific template, your organization may have additional expectations or company policies that apply to regulated data within your messaging environment.
 Exchange Server makes it easy for you to change the basic template in order to add actions so that your Exchange messaging environment complies with your own requirements.

 You can modify policies by editing the rules within them once the policy has been saved in your Exchange Server environment.
 An example rule change might include making specific people exempt from a policy or sending a notice and blocking message delivery if a message is found to have sensitive content.
-For more information about editing policies and rules, see Manage DLP Policies.

 You have to navigate to the specific policy's rule set on the Edit DLP policy page and use the tools available on that page in order to change a DLP policy you have already created in Exchange Server.